koreader/koreader/doc/Porting.md

   * call ioctl system call to refresh EInk screen. (varies on devices)

-KOReader will handle the 4BPP shadow buffer for you, all you need to do is to teach `einkfb.c` how to control the EInk screen and translate the 4BPP inverted bitmap into the format that your framebuffer understands.
+KOReader will handle the 4BPP shadow buffer for you, all you need to do is to teach `framebuffer_einkfb.lua` how to control the EInk screen and translate the 4BPP inverted bitmap into the format that your framebuffer understands.

-In `openFrameBuffer()` function, the value for a function pointer `einkUpdateFunc` is assigned according to devices' model.
-This function is called on every screen refresh.
-It transforms the shadow buffer and write the result into framebuffer.
-Then it calls ioctl to refresh the screen.

-So you need to write a einkUpdateFunction for your device's framebuffer and assigned it to `einkUpdateFunc` on eink open.
-You may want to refer to `kindle51einkUpdate()`, `kindle4einkUpdate()` and `kindle3einkUpdate()` functions for real examples.

 ## Input Module